neurite/debian-setup/docs/0300-nvidia.md

 ##### 1. Debian

 Debian has older versions of the NVIDIA packages.
 But installation is a breeze.
-As of this moment, Debian repositories do not have cuDNN.
-Be aware that, most deep learning frameworks, such as Tensorflow, MXNet, PyTorch, require cuDNN to provide GPU support.
+As of Debian Bullseye, there is no cuDNN.
+The package [nvidia-cudnn](https://packages.debian.org/bookworm/nvidia-cudnn) is being tested.

 ##### 2. NVIDIA